RavirajWadnerkar/virtualization-assignment/assignment3/readme.md

 ## Question 4:

 Of the exit types defined in the SDM, which are the most frequent?
-Least?
+Least ?

 Most frequent exit is
 Exit #30 - IO_INSTRUCTION